-- Students who have resided or carried out their main activities (studies, training or work) for more than 12 months over the past five years (calculated backward from our application submission deadline, i.e. 5th of March 2018) in any of the above countries.
+- Students who have resided or carried out their main activities (studies, training or work) for more than 12 months over the past five years (calculated backward from our application submission deadline, i.e. 2nd of March 2020) in any of the above countries.
 This is known as 12-months residency rule

-The participation fee covers the institutional enrolment at the hosting institutions and includes:
+The participation fee covers the institutional enrollment at the hosting institutions and includes:

-- tuition fees: educational expenses such as courses, academic supervision, exams, counseling and university support services, library and IT services in accordance with the university regulations
+- tuition fees: educational expenses such as courses, academic supervision, exams, counselling and university support services, library and IT services in accordance with the university regulations

 - insurance: including accident and health insurance satisfying the minimum requirements as published by the EACEA in its guidelines for Erasmus Mundus Joint Master Degrees